 This calculator covers two physically distinct discharge scenarios: exponential RC discharge and constant current discharge.

 When a charged capacitor discharges through a resistor, the voltage, current, and charge all decay exponentially: \[ V(t) = V_0 \cdot e^{-t/\tau} \] \[ I(t) = \frac{V_0}{R} \cdot e^{-t/\tau} \] \[ Q(t) = C \cdot V_0 \cdot e^{-t/\tau} \] where \( \tau = R \cdot C \) is the time constant.
 All three quantities share the same exponential envelope — only the scaling factor differs.
+If C is a network of capacitors, use the capacitors in series or capacitors in parallel calculator to find the equivalent value first.

 To find the time at which the voltage reaches a target value \( V(t) \), rearrange: \[ t = -\tau \cdot \ln\!\left(\frac{V(t)}{V_0}\right) \]